imperva/dsfkit/README.md

 **NOTE:** Update the values for the required parameters to complete the installation: example_name, aws_access_key_id, aws_secret_access_key and region

-1. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">DSFKit GitHub Repository</a>, e.g., if you choose the "sonar_basic_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples/poc/sonar_basic_deployment/sonar_basic_deployment.zip">sonar_basic_deployment.zip</a>.
+1. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">eDSF Kit GitHub Repository</a>, e.g., if you choose the "sonar_basic_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples/poc/sonar_basic_deployment/sonar_basic_deployment.zip">sonar_basic_deployment.zip</a>.

 2. Unzip the zip file in CLI or using your operating system's UI.
    For example, in CLI: